January 17, 2018

-The diagnosis is made when at least two of five features (branchial defects, hearing loss, pits or tags in front of the outer ear (preauricular pits), abnormalities of the part of the ear that projects from the head (pinna), and renal malformations) are present in an individual with two or more affected family members, or three features are present in an individual with no affected family members.
+The diagnosis of BOR/BOS syndrome is made when at least two of five features (branchial defects, hearing loss, preauricular pits, abnormalities of the part of the ear that projects from the head (pinna), and renal malformations) are present in an individual with two or more affected family members, or three features are present in an individual with no affected family members.

 Evaluation of hearing function (audiologic assessment), and imaging (CT or computerized tomography) of the temporal bone to identify the middle and inner ear defects, should be performed.
-Renal abnormality (anomaly) is investigated by urinalysis, renal function tests, and imaging studies such as renal ultrasonography and CT.
+Renal abnormality is investigated by urinalysis, renal function tests, and imaging studies such as renal ultrasonography and CT.

 The child with hearing impairment should undergo appropriate rehabilitation measures with annual hearing testing (audiometry).
 Medical attention should be sought promptly for any episode of inflammation of the middle ear (otitis media).

-Genetic counseling may be of benefit for patients and their families.
+Genetic counseling is recommended for patients and their families.
 Other treatment is symptomatic and supportive.

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government website.